cfoh/msca-tracev2x/README.md

 The following is a list of our publications:

-- Dawei Nie, Wenjuan Yu, Chuan Heng Foh, Qiang Ni, "A NOMA-Enhanced 2-Step RACH Procedure for Low-Latency Access in 5G Networks," IEEE Internet of Things Journal, accepted
+- D. Nie, W. Yu, C. Heng Foh and Q. Ni, "A NOMA-Enhanced Two-Step RACH Procedure for Low-Latency Access in 5G Networks," in IEEE Internet of Things Journal, vol. 12, no. 9, pp. 11568-11580, 1 May1, 2025, doi: 10.1109/JIOT.2024.3521340.
-- Di Wang, Yue Cao, Kwok-Yan Lam, Chi-Hung Chi, Kim-Kwang Raymond Choo, "An Accountable GAKA Protocol With Changeable Thresholds and Verifiable Shares in UAVs-Assisted IoVs for Emergency Rescue," IEEE Transactions on Intelligent Transportation Systems, accepted
+- D. Wang, Y. Cao, K. -Y. Lam, C. -H. Chi and K. -K. R. Choo, "An Accountable GAKA Protocol With Changeable Thresholds and Verifiable Shares in UAVs-Assisted IoVs for Emergency Rescue," in IEEE Transactions on Intelligent Transportation Systems, vol. 26, no. 4, pp. 5522-5537, April 2025, doi: 10.1109/TITS.2025.3531383.

 ## Invited Talks/Trainings